Jim-Fan/prolog-fun/docs/README.md

 false.
 ~~~~

-(Continue reviewing from here)

-Something interesting about this output.
-Prolog suggests `Word3` could be `AGRAFFE`.
-Although Prolog has not been told, yet we know that this cannot be the case, because unknown characters are distinct.
-Char 8 and 23 cannot both map to `A` at the same time.
+There is something interesting about this output.
+In some answers Prolog suggests `Word3` be `AGRAFFE`.
+We know that this cannot be the case since char 8 and 23 cannot both map to `A` at the same time.
+Also, char 21 is suggested to be either `G` or `I`.

-Despite this we know that char 8 might be `A` or `G` while char 21 might be `G` or `I`.
-Let's ask Prolog to search for words that have char 8, char 21 and char 23 in the hope to have them nailed.
-[8, 15, 21, 6, 23, 9, 5, 12] looks like the definite choice:
+Following the same method, I will pick [8, 15, 21, 6, 23, 9, 5, 12] as the next word to be added to query.

 ![Codeword with Word4 highlighted](./assets/codeword-word4-highlighted.png)